Flynsarmy/laravel-db-blade-compiler/readme.md

     php artisan config:publish flynsarmy/db-blade-compiler

+### Installation (Laravel 5.x)

+Require this package in your composer.json and run composer update (or run `composer require flynsarmy/db-blade-compiler:2.*` directly):

+    "flynsarmy/db-blade-compiler": "2.*"

+After updating composer, add the ServiceProvider to the providers array in app/config/app.php

+    'Flynsarmy\DbBladeCompiler\DbBladeCompilerServiceProvider',

+You have to also publish the config-file

+    php artisan vendor:publish

 ### Usage

 This package offers a `DbView` facade with the same syntax as `View` but accepts a Model instance instead of path to view.